julianghionoiu/dpnt-infra-events/README.md

 # dpnt-infra-events

-Datapoint processing - infrastruction events
+AWS Events Datapoint processing - infrastructure events

 ### Updating sub-modules

-Root project contains three git submodules:
+Root project contains a single git submodule:

-- local-s3
 - local-sqs

 Run the below command in the project root to update the above submodules: